NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 **Guidelines for use:**

-- This field is used to describe the content or subject matter of the resource.
+This field is used to describe the content or subject matter of the resource.
 Examples include words or expressions that indicate the subject, theme, events, landmarks, buildings, or time periods relevant to the resource.

-- Dewey Decimal Classification (DDC) values are valid.
+Dewey Decimal Classification (DDC) values are valid.

-- References to authority registers may be used where applicable.
+References to authority registers may be used where applicable.
 When using authority registers, subject terms must also be written out in full.

-- Language code should be specified.
+Language code should be specified.
 [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.

-- Explanation of *authority* information:<br>
+Explanation of *authority* information:
-**Source:** The name of the authority file from which the value is taken, provided as a plain text string.<br>
+- **Source:** The name of the authority file from which the value is taken, provided as a plain text string.
-**Code:** A unique identifier for the authority entry within the register, typically a numeric or alphanumeric code.<br>
+- **Code:** A unique identifier for the authority entry within the register, typically a numeric or alphanumeric code.
-**URI:** A persistent link (URI) that points directly to the authority record from which the value is derived.<br>
+- **URI:** A persistent link (URI) that points directly to the authority record from which the value is derived.

 **Examples:**
 ```json